waelw/monthly-budget-planner/replit.md

 ## Overview

-A utility-focused financial planning tool that helps users manage their monthly budget by calculating daily spending allowances.
-Users input their total monthly budget, desired savings amount, and select a month to view how much they can spend each day while meeting their savings goals.
-The application features a clean, design system-based interface built with React and styled using Tailwind CSS with shadcn/ui components.
+A utility-focused financial planning tool that helps users manage their budget by calculating daily spending allowances.
+Users input their total budget, create multiple categorized savings goals, and select a custom date range to view how much they can spend each day while meeting their savings goals.
+The application includes expense tracking per day, visual progress indicators, and CSV export functionality.

 ## Recent Changes (November 2025)

-- Implemented complete frontend with input controls, summary cards, and daily spending cards
-- Added local storage persistence for all user inputs
+- Replaced month selector with custom start/end date range inputs
+- Added multiple savings goals with 10 predefined categories
+- Implemented per-day expense tracking with remaining budget calculations
+- Added visual spending progress bar and summary cards
-- Implemented copy-to-clipboard functionality with toast notifications
+- Implemented CSV export functionality for the entire spending plan
-- Added responsive grid layout (1/2/3 columns based on viewport)
-- All calculations update in real-time as user types
+- All data persists to localStorage

 ## User Preferences